hsinyuan-huang/hsinyuan-huang.github.io/_pages/about.md

   - /about.html
 ---

-I am Hsin-Yuan Huang (pronounced as "Shin Yuan Huan", 黃信元), a research scientist at Google Quantum AI and a visiting researcher at MIT.
-I received my Ph.D. from Caltech advised by <a href="https://scholar.google.com/citations?user=xmOSptwAAAAJ&hl=en" target="_blank">John Preskill</a> and <a href="https://scholar.google.com/citations?user=IGDs4HwAAAAJ&hl=en" target="_blank">Thomas Vidick</a>.
-I also go by the name Robert.
+I am Hsin-Yuan Huang (pronounced as "Shin Yuan Huan", 黃信元).
+I am currently a visiting scientist at MIT and a researcher at Google Quantum AI.

+I received my Ph.D. from Caltech in 2023 and my B.S. from National Taiwan University in 2018.
+In 2025, I will start as an Assistant Professor of Theoretical Physics at Caltech.

 ## Research Interest:

 My research aims to build a rigorous foundation for modeling how scientists, machines, and future quantum computers learn about our inherently quantum-mechanical universe (molecules, materials, pharmaceutics, exotic quantum matter, engineered quantum devices, etc).
-With the rigorous foundation, I seek to discover new algorithmic tools that enhance one's ability to make predictions about the quantum world.

 I utilize tools in quantum information theory, statistical learning theory, computational complexity theory, and quantum many-body physics to study questions such as:
 * How to efficiently learn and make predictions about complex quantum systems?